International Community Challenge Overview

 The Sustainability and Climate Action Community Challenge aims to answer your questions on sustainable practices, examining the importance of a renewed commitment to sustainability and how we can incorporate sustainability into our plans for reopening and for the future.

-The Special Interest Community for Sustainability, is championed by Sarah Stannage, IIC Executive Director and Caitlin Southwick, of Sustainability in Conservation, with a facilitated series of programmes and events with the help of IIC’s friends at Julie’s Bicycle as well as wider partnership network throughout 2020 and 2021 in the lead up to COP 26.
+The Special Interest Community for Sustainability, is championed by Sarah Stannage, IIC Executive Director and supported by IIC's new Environmental Sustainability Associate Editor, Marina Herriges, with a facilitated series of programmes and events with the help of IIC’s friends at Sustainability in Conservation and Julie’s Bicycle as well as wider partnership network throughout 2020 and 2021 in the lead up to COP 26.

 29 July 2020